 Previously Lassen County EHD inspected OWTS for bank mortgage transactions.
-This practice was discontinued by County resolution so no further information can be gleaned from that practice.
-That data was not compiled and is only filed in the appropriate Assessor Parcel Number property file.
-However, a few systems in failed or failing conditions have been identified, while the great majority have been identified to be in satisfactory operating condition.
+This practice was discontinued by County resolution resulting in the EHD no longer receiving information about the operating conditions of County OWTS.
+That data was previously collected but not compiled; however, is currently filed in the appropriate Assessor Parcel Number property file.
+However, a few systems in failed or failing conditions have been identified with the majority identified to be in satisfactory operating condition.
 A few have had to have minor repairs, such as sanitary T's, lids, removal of roots, or the like.

-As a requirement of this LAMP, for new owners to obtain a permit for continued uses of their OWTS, where an inspection was performed for a sale of a property, a copy of the inspection report must be supplied to EHD.
+If an inspection was performed during the sale of a property, a copy of the inspection report must be supplied to EHD.